Nasal Breathing: How Good Is Your Flow?

 Nasal breathing is like the new kid on the block, except you realize they've actually lived there for years.
 Moving past the attention of yogis and those in the know, nasal breathing is now advocated by many health and wellness practitioners.
-Performance, Sleep, Asthma management, Stress Reduction, Attention and more seem to benefit better breathing.
+Performance, Sleep, Asthma management, Stress Reduction, Attention and more seem to benefit from better breathing.

 Gosh! that new kid has iconic mouth breathing skills

 Proposed benefits of nasal breathing include filtration, humidification and warming of the air.
 Breathing through your nose promotes a better oral rest posture, thereby positively affecting several things including sleep and occlusion.

 Many of the benefits linked to nasal breathing are tied to nitric oxide (NO) which is produced in the paranasal sinuses and released into the nasal cavity upon nasal inspiration.
 Humming adds an additional boost to this release.
 (1)